Period: October 1, 2020 to March 31, 2021

 This report covers a 6-month period, approximately one month less than the previous transparency report, issued in October 2020 for the period February 11, 2020, to September 30, 2020.

-Going forward, the Foundation will publish the transparency reports quarterly to ensure timely information, particularly in the context of the forthcoming Governance program, and to achieve reporting consistency and ease of period-to-period comparison.
+The Foundation will publish the transparency reports on a semi-annual basis.
+Once Governance commences, the Foundation will begin to publish the transparency reports quarterly to ensure timely information, particularly in the context of the forthcoming Governance program, and to achieve reporting consistency and ease of period-to-period comparison.